Caution

 Can Dogs Eat Dried Blueberries?
-Caution — Fresh Is Better
+Caution — High Sugar, Check for Xylitol

 This food requires caution.
 Read the details carefully before feeding.